 Running backs and quarterbacks were based on statistics as well as Pro Bowls/All-Pros, those usual things.
 The 2010 backfield was well represented and the choices were very clear.
 Owen Daniels got the tight end

-other years could have been chosen for him. slot, but
+other years could have been chosen for him, too. slot for 2008, but

 Hopkins got one slot at wide receiver and along with Johnson and like Williams and Watt had more than one season to look at, but by a narrow margin

 we went with 2009 when he was a , All-Pro and the NFL Alumni Wide Receiver of the Year, led consensus NFL in receiving yards.
 One deciding factor was the 15.5 yards per catch in 2009 versus the 13.7 average he posted in 2008. the

 Agree or disagree?
 Post in the comments section below.